Power of Protein

 Eating too much protein can carry a higher risk of getting heart disease, kidney stones and cancer.
 Excess amounts of protein can be stored as fat.
 It can also crowd out other nutrient rich foods your body needs.
 In other words, eating too much protein can be unhealthy.
 (Do you really need all those extra protein shakes, bars and supplements?)

-Protein is found in eggs, lean meats, seafood, poultry, dairy, dried beans, peanut butter (nut butters), nuts and soy.
+Protein is found in eggs, lean meats, seafood, poultry, dairy, dried beans and nuts.
 Veggies have a little amount of protein as well.
 I’m not advocating any type of diet lifestyle, i.e. metatarian, vegetarian, vegan.
 It’s your preference just as long as you are getting the RDA of protein.
 (Side note: don’t let anyone condemn you for eating meat or not eating meat.
 Righteousness is not based on what you eat or don’t eat!)

 From all this fascinating information you see why I called this post the Power of Protein.
 Protein is a very essential nutrient for living an abundant life.
 Remember to calculate your RDA of protein to make sure you are getting enough protein or aren’t eating too much protein.

-Remember to like, share, comment and sign up for blog post updates so you won’t miss part 3 in the Loves Way Health Nutrient Series (the fat nutrient).
+Remember to like, share, comment and sign up for blog post updates so you won’t miss part 3 in the She Who Honors Nutrient Series (the fat nutrient).
 Love ya!

 Blake, JS, Munoz, KD, Volpe, S. Nutrition: from Science to You. second ed.
 Boston, MA: Pearson; 2014.

 Christina Leeman MPH, CHES, writer and health educator, emboldens women to be the She Who Honors God with her all - body, thoughts, words, actions.